 Kids free: Saturday

-Reserved Seats for Grand Prix Sunday: $35 per person for bucket seating in Sections A & E or $45 per person for bucket seating in Sections B, C, D.
+Reserved Seats for Grand Prix Sunday: $45 per person for bucket seating in all sections.

 Marty Bauman, Classic Communications: Phone: (508) 698-6810